Nanboy-Ronan/RVCBench/README.md

 ## Quickstart Path

+> [!TIP]
+> If you only want to evaluate a single model, skip directly to [Running Specific VC Models](#running-specific-vc-models) — you do not need to download every checkpoint bundle.

 Use this path when you want to run a small, end-to-end example with automatic data download.
-All outputs--data, generated audio, and metrics--are written **inside the repository directory**.
+All outputs — data, generated audio, and metrics — are written **inside the repository directory**.
 The Qwen3-TTS examples assume the `qwen3` environment is active and the Qwen checkpoint is available from Hugging Face or a local path.

 ### Fastest quickstart